-We know or think we know that some personality characteristics might increase you risk for certain disorders.
-To the extent that genetics play a role in mental illness you temperament just might be a factor in developing mental illness.
+We know, or think we know, that some personality characteristics might increase your risk for certain disorders.
+To the extent that genetics plays a role in mental illness your temperament just might be a factor in developing mental illness.

 Hyperthymia is one of those possible risk factors.

-In their discussion of Bipolar and creativity Shapiro and Weisberg (1999) define Hyperthymia as those people who have had periods of hypomania but they had not been a period of depression.
+In their discussion of Bipolar and creativity, Shapiro and Weisberg (1999) define Hyperthymia as those people who have had periods of hypomania but there had not been a period of depression.
 This inconsistency in definition for Hyperthymia leads to a lot of inconsistencies in our understanding of this personality dimension.

 Does that mean people with Hyperthymia are mentally ill?

 A Hyperthymic personality has been suggested as a possible precursor for Bipolar Disorder.
-Currently the DSM-4 includes diagnosis for Bipolar I, the most severe kind and Bipolar II variety with less visible mania but not necessarily less severe as the choices.
+Currently, the DSM-4 includes diagnoses for Bipolar I, the most severe kind, and the Bipolar II variety with less visible mania, but not necessarily less severe, as the choices.
 Some theoreticians have suggested that there are also some “soft bipolar disorders.”
 They have suggested designations of Bipolar III and Bipolar IV for the less obvious forms.

-Shapiro and Weisberg suggested a diagnosis of Bipolar III for people who have depressive episodes and then, when give antidepressants, experience hypomania.
-For them the only time Bipolar III’s are manic is when on meds.
+Shapiro and Weisberg suggested a diagnosis of Bipolar III for people who have depressive episodes and then when given antidepressants, experience hypomania.
+For them, the only time Bipolar III’s are manic is when on meds.
 Other authors suggest or imply that most any person with Bipolar Disorder will react quickly and dramatically to antidepressants.

 Could Hyperthymia be Bipolar IV?

-One area of research has been the search for connections, precursors or predictors of future mental illness.
+One area of research has been the search for connections, precursors, or predictors of future mental illness.
 These precursors are sometimes called “premorbid” conditions.
-If we knew that some currently small symptom meant you were at high risk to develop a mental illness maybe we could begin treatment early and reduce the severity and length of a mental illness.
+If we knew that some currently small symptoms meant you were at high risk to develop a mental illness maybe we could begin treatment early and reduce the severity and length of a mental illness.
 Hyperthymia just might be such a precursor.

 Hyperthymia seems to be one of several personality characteristics that increase the likelihood of developing some symptoms of Bipolar Disorder.
 But an increase in risk does not equal you having or getting the disorder.

-People with Hyperthymic personality characteristics who experience a depression, even a mild depression may “over react” to antidepressants.
+People with Hyperthymic personality characteristics who experience depression, even a mild depression may “overreact” to antidepressants.
 Doctors have been warned to look out for high energy people who have an episode of depression and when given an antidepressant are propelled into mania or hypomania.
-An excess reaction to antidepressant could be one way of diagnosing Bipolar Disorder.
+An excess reaction to antidepressants could be one way of diagnosing Bipolar Disorder.
 One research study (Hoaki et al. 2011 published in Psychopharmacology) suggests that doctors should consider giving these Hyperthymic type people a mood stabilizer rather than an antidepressant.

-Hoaki and his colleges found this relationship to be fairly strong.
+Hoaki and his colleges found the relationship between light and Hyperthymia to be fairly strong.
 Even people who did not exercise much, when they were in brighter surroundings, had more energy and more Hyperthymic personality traits.
 So being outside or around more light might improve your energy level.
-We known that lack of light is one reason some people suffer from SAD (Seasonal Affective Disorder) but this makes us wonder, could changes in light level provoke Hyperthymic episodes and might this be a risk factor for a hypomanic episode?
+We know that lack of light is one reason some people suffer from SAD (Seasonal Affective Disorder) but this makes us wonder, could changes in light level provoke Hyperthymic episodes, and might this be a risk factor for a hypomanic episode?

 One diagnostic marker for manic and hypomanic episodes is a decreased need for sleep.
-What Hoaki’s article seems to suggest is that not just that a reduced need for sleep is a problem but fluctuations in the amount of sleep from night to night may be a risk factor to set off Hyperthymic characteristics.
-Hoaki frames this as changes in bedtime; presumably his subjects have a constant time to get up for work or school.
+What Hoaki’s article seems to suggest is that it is not just that a reduced need for sleep is a problem, but fluctuations in the amount of sleep from night-to-night may be a risk factor to set off Hyperthymic characteristics.
+Hoaki frames this as changes in bedtime; presumably, his subjects have a constant time to get up for work or school.
 Studying sleep fluctuations in people who have no set time to get up might clarify this issue.

 Could fluctuations in the amounts of sleep be a risk factor for inducing Mania and Hypomania?

-The conclusion of Hoaki’s study are that light, sleep and serotonin activity are all factors in Hyperthymic personality characteristics and in Bipolar so there is likely a connection between these two conditions.
+The conclusion of Hoaki’s study is that light, sleep, and serotonin activity are all factors in Hyperthymic personality characteristics and in Bipolar disorder, so there is likely a connection between these two conditions.
 How the two conditions are related we are just not so sure.